 Easy Way to Get Two Windows Open on the Same Screen

-Do you have only one computer monitor on a Windows 7 or Windows 8 system and want to split the screen into two halves?
+Do you have only one computer monitor on a Windows 7 or Windows 8 or Windows 10 system and want to split the screen into two halves?
 Do you envy those with dual monitors who can be working in two programs at once?

 Below is a quick video demonstration on how you can split your monitor into two equal halves, and work on two programs running next to each other, or just have two windows of the same program open next to each other (useful for cutting and pasting between documents).